foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 By default `toolchain` repository will be checked out to the current development branch `arc-dev`.

+If current working directory is not a "toolchain" directory, then change to it:

+    $ cd toolchain

 Following command will check out repository to the latest release:

     $ git checkout arc-releases